guodongzhou/guodongzhou.github.io/README.md

 ## RESEARCH EXPERIENCES

+* Preparation of molecular composites

+*	Preparation of functionalized aramid nanofibers

+*	Preparation of epoxy-based nanocomposites using phase transfer method

 *	Fabrication of multi-layered film through layer-by-layer self-assembly for gene delivery

-*	Preparation of epoxy-based nanocomposites using phase transfer method

-*	Preparation of functionalized aramid nanofibers

 ## PUBLICATIONS